Switch Language

 All invoices will be classified into headings such as B2B invoices, CGST Section 9(5) invoices by the e-commerce operator, credit notes and debit notes, both original and amended.
 It will show the number of records/documents against each such heading based on your actions- ‘No action’, ‘Accepted’, ‘Rejected’, and ‘Pending’.
 Below is a glimpse of the same-

-Click on any one of the headings to view the list of invoices to take one of the actions as shown below.
+Click on any one of the headings to view the list of invoices to take one of the actions.

 Step 3: Time to take actions